Learn to Fly - Introduction

 Minor hang-glider landing mishaps tend to do more damage to the glider’s aluminium or carbon fibre control frame uprights which tend to get bent on heavy landings, and are expensive to replace.
 The pilot usually walks away unscathed from these ‘bent upright’ landings.
 Paragliding minor mishaps are far more likely to be holes or rips to the nylon wing fabric, usually from tree or bush landings or barbed-wire fences.
 These tears or large rips require a fabric patch repair back with the gliders dealer or manufacturer.

 Paraglider and Hang-glider wings are designed and certified specifically for the safety and experience ability of their intended pilot.
-There are basically three categories of wings: Beginner (Intermediate) wings, Sport wings and Advanced (Competition) wings.
+There are basically three categories of wings: Beginner wings, Sport (Intermediate) wings and Advanced (Competition) wings.
 Always make sure that you fly a wing appropriate to your flying ability.
-Flying an Advanced glider as a beginner will probably kill you, if perhaps you were stupid enough to buy one online, as these gliders are extremely unstable and require a massive amount of pilot experience and ability to fly safely.
+Flying an Advanced Competition glider as a beginner will probably kill you, if perhaps you were stupid enough to buy it online and try to fly one, as these gliders are extremely unstable and require a massive amount of pilot experience and ability to fly safely.
+Beginner wings are designed with lots of safe stability built into the design, but they are poor on performance and flying speed.
+High performance wings however, are very fast with extreme performance capabilities and are very unstable to fly.
+These wings take a lot of pilot skill and have radical wing collapse traits in rough air.
 Paraglider/hang-glider design means that there is always a trade-off between safety and performance, you cannot have a safe high-performance Advanced wing.
-It is the beginner pilot's who move up to higher performance wings far too soon, and fail to have the necessary skills to fly it safely, that causes the most accidents.
+It is the beginner pilot's who move up to higher performance wings far too soon, and fail to have the necessary skills to fly them safely, that causes the most accidents.
 This is probably the number one reason for fatalities in our sport.

 Please be aware that ALL flight based sport is inherently dangerous, especially for the low airtime, untrained or over-confident pilots.
 Every year there are fatalities in this sport and this is a risk assessment that you must consider before starting to learn.
 The only truly safe way to fly is not to do it in the first place!